 If your veterinarian confirms the diagnosis of noise aversion, your dog’s treatment plan may include a combination of medications, behavior modification, and environmental modification.

-- Medication.
 Different medications may be prescribed, including a medication that you can administer to your dog before or as fireworks occur.
 This can help provide your dog with more immediate relief from their noise aversion symptoms.

-- Behavior modification.
 Behavior modification techniques such as counterconditioning and systematic desensitization can help your dog become less fearful of the noise.
 When using behavior modification techniques, it’s often best to work with a board-certified veterinary behaviorist or a rewards-based, certified dog trainer (ask your veterinarian for a recommendation).

-- Environmental modification.
 Your veterinarian may also recommend ways to modify your dog’s environment.
 You can create a safe haven for your dog following these tips.

 - Create a safe zone in an interior room, away from windows, if possible (a bathroom or closet works best).
 If not, draw the blinds or use blackening shades to help prevent flashes of light, which are associated with fireworks.